jps2000/BNO080/README.md

 # BNO080
-Arduino sketch for BNO080 9DOF with sensor fusion
-The _2 version uses the standard wire library necessary for M0/ M4 etc controllers
+Arduino sketches for BNO080 9DOF with sensor fusion The _2 version uses the standard wire library necessary for M0/ M4 etc controllers The nrf52 version works on Adafruit nrf52 feather and displays data on Adafruit Bluefruit LE app

 The BNO080 by http://hillcrestlabs.com/ is a successor of the BNO055 from Bosch Sensortec www.bosch-sensortec.com.
 It offers more features and a significantly improved performance however with a quite different interface.
 Breakout boards are now also available http://hillcrestlabs.com/store/fsm300/ .
 Hillcrestlabs has issued a code using a ST Nucleo eval board. https://github.com/hcrest/bno080-nucleo-demo.